Dec 14, 2010

 JAD: For weeks, he said, the German government had been ...

-STANLEY WEINTRAUB: ...shipping small trees, literally, to the trenches, hundreds and hundreds of trees.
+STANLEY WEINTRAUB: Shipping small trees, literally to the trenches, hundreds and hundreds of trees.

 JAD: And that night, on Christmas Eve ...

-STANLEY WEINTRAUB: ...at dusk, the Germans began putting up their trees ...
+STANLEY WEINTRAUB: At dusk, the Germans began putting up their trees ...

-JAD: ...mounted them on the rim of their trench ...
+JAD: Mounted them on the rim of their trench ...

-STANLEY WEINTRAUB: ...and lit candles on them, singing a Christmas carol.
+STANLEY WEINTRAUB: And lit candles on them, singing a Christmas carol.
 The British, who might have been no more than 50 or 70 yards away, crawled forward into no man's land to see better.

 JAD: And then they were spotted.
-Here's a letter from a German soldier sent home to his family, which describes what happened next.
+Here's a letter from a German soldier sent home to his family which describes what happened next.

-JAD: ...and then, very slowly, out of the darkness, the British guys approached.
+JAD: And then, very slowly, out of the darkness, the British guys approached.

-PAT WALTERS: This, see this is where I start to think, "Are you making this up?"
+PAT WALTERS: This—see this is where I start to think, "Are you making this up?"
 Because this is where it starts to sound sort of crazy to me.

-JAD: That's—that's Pat Walters, our producer.
+JAD: That's Pat Walters, our producer.

-STANLEY WEINTRAUB: It sounds as if this is being made-up.
-And the result was, for many decades people assumed that this was just myth.
+STANLEY WEINTRAUB: It sounds as if this is being made up.
+And the result was for many decades people assumed that this was just myth.
 It couldn't possibly have happened.
 But we know what had happened because we have the letters that the British and the Germans sent back home.
 We know that they met in darkness and decided "Why don't we have a truce in the morning?"

 JAD: Next morning, thousands of soldiers put down their rifles, climbed out of their trenches into no man's land, and started hanging out with each other.